 While wandering the ancient streets of Sevilla, Spain searching for the Museum of Flamenco and "duende"- the mysterious, soulful passion of Flamenco, I took a photograph of the cobbled streets and crumbling walls.
 The image told a story beyond the circles and squares.

 I began working with two imposed constraints: black and white and only use circles and squares to distill stories of vulnerability and strength into simple form.
 The work became "unconstrained" as I composited subsequent [non] circles and [non] squares with images from my mind, scanned cloth, my home, and world travels.
-The series continues with discovery of new materials, dimensions and metaphors, a dash of color and endless possibility of circles and simplicity.
+The work below was included in a solo exhibition titled, “inconstraint/unconstrained: paper, steel, print and stitch.

 unconstrained 2-10, 2013.
 9 archival digital mono-prints on layered and crumpled handmade substrate; stitched with metallic thread; mounted on steel plate; 12 x 12 inches each